Client Resources

 Some of the benefits of this structure include:

-- as a public company it has the extra scrutiny, transparency and accountability that is required of such companies, giving it a level of credibility and independence that will give confidence to funders and members alike
+- as a public company, it is subject tothe extra scrutiny, transparency and accountability required by legislation, giving it a level of credibility and independence that will give confidence to funders and members alike;

-- it is a straight forward structure familiar to organisations wish to provide funding or be involved
+- it is a straightforward structure familiar to organisations who wish to provide funding or be involved;

-- the liability of members is limited to a fixed amount, being the sum of the guarantee
+- the liability of members is limited to a fixed amount, the sum of the guarantee;

-- it has all the benefits of corporate status
+- it has all the benefits of corporate status; and

-Companies limited by guarantee are incorporated under the Corporations Act 2001 (Cth) and are regulated by the Australian Securities and Investments Commission.
+Companies limited by guarantee are incorporated under the Corporations Act 2001 (Cth) and are regulated by the Australian Securities and Investments Commission (ASIC).

-NOTE: for companies limited by guarantee registered as charities they will also be regulated by the Australian charities and Not for profit Commission (ACNC).
+NOTE: companies limited by guarantee registered as charities will also be regulated by the Australian charities and Not-for-profit Commission (ACNC).
 For further information on charities please see our NFP Resources – Charities page.

 Suitable for: groups wanting to operate nationally, charities registered with the ACNC, wholly owned subsidiaries of parent organisations